top of page

 Installation and Activation

-Run the Setup_ AntennaPatternEditor.exe file.
-Select your language and press the Install to launch the installation process.
+To install the program, run the Setup_AntennaPatternEditor.exe file.
+Select your language and click Install to launch the installation process.
 Click Next.
-To continue the installation process, read and accept the License Agreement.
-Activate the checkbox "I accept the terms in the License Agreement" and press Next.
+To continue the installation process, read and accept the License Agreement by activating the checkbox “I accept the terms in the License Agreement” and clicking Next.

-After installing Antenna Pattern Editor, you will see a new line in the Start menu and a shortcut on the desktop.
+After installing Antenna Pattern Editor, you will see a new entry in the Start menu and a shortcut on the desktop.

-After the trial period, most of the program's features - viewing, transforming and antenna datasheet generation will continue to work, but Antenna Pattern Editor will retain the ability to export antenna patterns only to Radio Mobile V3 (*.ant) format.
+After the trial period, most of the program’s features - viewing, transforming and generating antenna datasheets - will continue to work, but Antenna Pattern Editor will only retain the ability to export antenna patterns in Radio Mobile V3 (*.ant) format.

-To buy Antenna Pattern Editor, click on Help - Purchase, after which the purchase page will open in the browser.
-After making a purchase, you will immediately receive an activation ID code to your email.
-Then click Help - Enter your Activation ID code, enter your code and click on ACTIVATE.
+To purchase Antenna Pattern Editor, click on Help - Purchase.
+This will open the purchase page in your browser.
+After making a purchase, you will immediately receive an activation ID code via email.
+Then click Help - Enter your Activation ID code, enter your code and click ACTIVATE.

 Software Update

-Periodically, we release free, ongoing updates that improve the functionality and stability of the software.
+We periodically release free updates that improve the functionality and stability of the software.

 Antenna Pattern Editor supports both manual and automatic update checks.
 The program will check for available updates each time it starts.
 To check for updates manually, click Help - Check for Updates.
-If there is an available update, a window will open with current and available versions.
-Download the update from the link and install it manually (close Antenna Pattern Editor before installing the update).
+If an update is available, a window will open displaying the current and available versions.
+Download the update from the provided link and install it manually (make sure to close Antenna Pattern Editor before installing the update).

 Settings